☀️Introducing Heatwave: The Perfect Brew for Summer!

 Step 1: Nursery/Planting - An unroasted green coffee bean is actually the seed of a coffee plant.
 The seed will germinate and produce a sprout within 6 weeks of being planted.
 The young plant will typically stay in the nursery for 4-8 months before it is ready to plant at the farm.
 From this point, it will take two to three years before they develop into fully mature plants; producing a sufficient yield.

-3. Processing - Processing the coffee cherries involves the critical removal of husk and fruit from the beans and the drying of the beans to around 11% moisture content.
+3. Processing - Processing the coffee cherries involves the critical removal of husk and fruit from the beans and then drying of the beans to around 11% moisture content.
 There are two main processing methods.

 3a.
 Natural Method is the simplest and oldest method of processing.
 Over 60% of the world’s coffees are processed this way.
 Harvested cherries are laid out on raised beds or brick patios under the sun.
 The fruit and skin are left on the beans to be dried and fermented on the patios.